Shaking-Hands-Overseas/Arduino-Reciever-Code/README.md

 6. Go to the num variable, where the string that will be sent to the arduino is created and modify it according to your data.

 With the above should work just fine.
-For

 ## Todo List for next Versions:
 - Simplify the way in which the API settings are used into a single JSON File